-Reducing call center volume should be a priority for contact centers.
+Reducing call center volume should be a priority for Contact Center Operation optimization.

 For some though, it might seem counterintuitive considering that contact centers or call centers are meant to answer calls.

 The main reason we have contact centers is to help customers that may have encountered roadblocks to what they want to achieve.
 Call deflection is a way for you to proactively achieve that.
 However, there is a right way and a wrong way to do call deflection.